Rhodes/Kos to Samos - 14 Day Sailing Itinerary

 Kos is the third largest island in the group, and the second most popular, after Rhodes.
 Soaked in history and ruins, after a few hours wandering Kos town’s fortress and the Asklepion (Hippocrates' ancient sanatorium), you become almost blasé at sidestepping millenia-old Corinthian columns gathering weeds at the roadside.
 The marina is purposed built and shouldn't be confused with the ferry port which is a few minutes north of the marina.

 If you didn't get a chance on your first night we strongly recommend you take the time to explore the city of Rhodes.
 This stunning place is divided into two parts, the 'old city' and the 'new city'.
-The old city is surrounded by huge walls and is ones of the biggest and best preserved medieval settlements in Europe.
-Some of the highlights include the Palace of the Grand Master, the hospital of the knights and the inns used by the knights are all well worth a visit.
+The old city is surrounded by huge walls and is one of the biggest and best preserved medieval settlements in Europe.
+Some of the highlights include the Palace of the Grand Master, the hospital of the knights and the inns used by the knights.
 If that isn't you cup of tea then the new city has a massive choice of lively bars and renowned night clubs.